The UW College of Education is pleased to announce our

 Yes, we encourage additional regalia pieces that have special meaning to you and/or your family.

-Students can order graduation regalia by completing the Registration/Order form at the UW Commencement website, starting in early May.
+Students graduating in the 2022-23 academic year can order graduation regalia by completing the Registration/Order form at the UW Commencement website.
 Regalia can be picked up from the UW Bookstore in late May and early June.

-This year’s University of Washington Commencement Ceremony will take place on the afternoon of Saturday, June 13, at Husky Stadium.
+The 2023 University of Washington Commencement Ceremony will take place on the afternoon of Saturday, June 10, at Husky Stadium.
 For more information, please visit the Commencement website.

 Additional Questions or Concerns?